 The Beaches of Tulum

-Tulum is known for the best beaches on the Yucatan coast and just below the ancient Mayan ruins lies one of its best, Playa Ruinas.
+Tulum is known for the best white sand beaches on the Yucatan coast and just below the ancient Mayan ruins lies one of its best, Playa Ruinas.

-Also well worth a visit, Playa Paraiso (considered Tulum’s best beach) and the palapa-lined Akumal Beach – a popular place to swim and snorkel with the many sea turtles of the Riviera Maya (just don’t get too close!).
+Also well worth a visit, Playa Paraiso (considered the area’s best) and the palapa-lined Akumal – a popular place to swim and snorkel with the many sea turtles of the Riviera Maya (just don’t get too close!).

-Cenotes are natural deep-water sinkholes fed by rain and the current of underground rivers and they’re a terrific place to cool off with a swim on a hot summer day.
-There are more than 6,000 cenotes across the Yucatan Peninsula and Tulum is home to some of the best.
+Cenotes are natural deep-water sinkholes fed by rain and the current of underground rivers and they’re a wonderfully unique place to cool off on a hot summer day.
+There are more than 6,000 cenotes across the Yucatan Peninsula and some of the best are found right here.

 The most popular are Cenote Do Ojos, Gran Cenote, and Casa Cenote.
-They are most easily accessed by rental car or via one of many day trips available.
+They are most easily accessed by rental car or via one of many day trips available, like this one:

 All in all, the perfect way to spend a day in the Riviera Maya.